-Various Routes from Tête Jaune Cache-Advantages of the Yellow Head Pass, contrasted with those to the South-The Future Highway to the Pacific Return of Mr. McKay-Mr. O'B. sets out alone-The Murderers-The Shushwaps of Kamloops-Contrast between them and the Indians East of the Rocky Mountains-Mortality-The Dead Unburied -Leave Kamloops-Strike the Wagon Road from the Mines-Astonish ment of the Assiniboine Family-The remarkable Terraces of the Thompson and Fraser-Their Great Extent : contain Gold-Connection with the Bunch-grass-The Road along the Thompson-Cook's Ferry -The Drowned Murderer-Rarity of Crime in the Colony-The most Wonderful Road in the World-The Old Trail-Pack-Indians-Indian Mode of catching Salmon-Gay Graves-The Grand Scenery of the Canons-Probable Explanation of the Formation of the Terraces-Yale -Hope and Langley-New Westminster-Mr. O'B. turns up again- Mount Baker-The Islands of the Gulf of Georgia-Victoria, Van
+Cannibalism-Practicability of a Road by the Yellow Head Pass-Various Routes from Tête Jaune Cache-Advantages of the Yellow Head Pass, contrasted with those of the South-The Future Highway to the Pacific-Return of Mr. McKay-Mr. O'B. sets out alone-The Murderers-The Shushwaps of Kamloops-Contrast between them and the Indians East of the Rocky Mountains-Mortality-The Dead Unburied-Leave Kamloops-Strike the Wagon Road from the Mines-Astonishment of the Assiniboine Family-The remarkable Terraces of the Thompson and Fraser-Their Great Extent: contain Gold-Connection with the Bunch-grass-The Road along the Thompson-Cook's Ferry-The Drowned Murderer-Rarity of Crime in the Colony-The most Wonderful Road in the World-The Old Trail-Pack-Indians-Indian Mode of Catching Salmon-Gay Graves-The Grand Scenery of the Canons-Probable Explanation of the Formation of the Terraces-Yale-Hope and Langley-New Westminster-Mr. O'B. turns up again --Mount Baker-The Islands of the Gulf of Georgia-Victoria, Vancouver Island . . . . . . . .
+322